DannyBen/opcode/README.md

 ## Usage

-When you execute `op`, Opcode will look for `op.conf` in the current directory.
+When you execute `op`, Opcode will look for a file named `op.conf` (or opcode) in the current directory.
 See the [example/op.conf](example/op.conf) file for reference.

 The syntax of `op.conf` is simple: